M1-CHPS/glhpc/docs/lab5.md

 Put simply:

-- Memory intensive application have relatively low instructions / cycles, and high memory metrics.
+- Memory-intensive applications have low instructions per cycle and high memory metrics
-- Compute intensive applications are vectorized (High intructions / cycles) and threads are fully used.
+- Compute-intensive applications are vectorized (high instructions per cycle) and fully utilize threads.
   Memory usage is relatively low because the arithmetic density is high.

 #### d) What is costlier: running the BLS algorithm, or loading the dataset ?